Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Abstract

 \section{Abstract}

 The dissipative dynamics of a quantum bistable system coupled to a Ohmic heat bath is investigated beyond the spin-boson approximation.
-We propose a novel approximation scheme, based on a real-time path integral approach, which enables to capture the system's dynamics over a wide range of temperatures $T$ and coupling strengths $\gamma$.
-Exploiting a separation of time scales between the intra-well and inter-well (tunneling) dynamics, a set of coupled integro-differential equations for the populations in a space localized basis is obtained.
-A phase-diagram in the $(\gamma,T)$ space identifying regions of coherent and incoherent dynamics as well as of bath induced localization is provided.
+Within the path-integral approach to quantum dissipation, we propose an approximation scheme which exploits the separation of time scales between intra- and interwell (tunneling) dynamics.
+The resulting generalized master equation for the populations in a space localized basis enables us to investigate a wide range of temperatures and system-environment coupling strengths.
+A phase diagram in the coupling-temperature space is provided to give a comprehensive account of the different dynamical regimes.